Xilinx/VVAS/sphinx/source/docs/common/common_plugins.rst

 ivas_xabrscaler
 ================

 In adaptive bit rate (ABR) use cases, one video is encoded at different bit rates so that it can be streamed in different network bandwidth conditions without any artifacts.
 To achieve this, input frame is decoded, resized to different resolutions and then re-encoded. ivas_xabrscaler is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
 The ivas_xabrscaler is a GStreamer plug- in developed to accelerate the resize and color space conversion functionality.
+For more implementation details, refer to `ivas_xabrscaler source code <https://github.com/Xilinx/VVAS/tree/master/ivas-gst-plugins/sys/abrscaler>`_.

 This plug-in supports:

 * Single input, multiple output pads